-It is not known whether Thomas brought his handcart across the North Platte River or carried his wife and children across, but Thomas and his little son, Ephraim Robert, also soon died.2 (Other family accounts indicate that Ephraim Robert was the child who died in August and Daniel died in October or November.)
+It is not known whether Thomas brought his handcart across the N. Platte River or carried his wife and children across, but Thomas and his little son, Ephraim Robert, also soon died.
+(Other family accounts indicate that Ephraim Robert was the child who died in August and Daniel died in Oct. or Nov.)
 Maria had now borne the grief of burying six of her children as well as her husband.
 In her weak and bereft condition, this amazing and faithful woman would yet assist in bringing forth a prophecy made in England before her emigration from that place.

-The Normington family had belonged to the same Conference (White Chapel branch of the Church in London, England) as the Bleak and Webster families in the Martin Company.
+The Jackson family had belonged to the same Nottingham Conference (White Chapel branch of the Church in London, England) as the Bleak and Webster families in the Martin Company.
 James G. Bleak had been the presiding Elder of this congregation for several years prior to their emigration.
 Shortly before leaving England, James presided at a meeting where a woman bore her testimony and spoke with the gift of tongues concerning the Bleak family.
 James was given the interpretation, but, as he said, "... refrained from speaking it."
-However, another woman did arise and gave the interpretation as follows: "I, the Lord, am well pleased with the offering made by my servant Elder Bleak; and notwithstanding he shall see the angel of death laying waste on his right and on his left, on his front and on his rearward, yet he and his family shall gather to Zion in safety, and not one of them shall fall by the way."3
+However, another woman did arise and gave the interpretation as follows: "I, the Lord, am well pleased with the offering made by my servant Elder Bleak; and notwithstanding he shall see the angel of death laying waste on his right and on his left, on his front and on his rearward, yet he and his family shall gather to Zion in safety, and not one of them shall fall by the way."
 Maria was at this meeting and was reportedly the woman who exercised the gift of tongues or the interpretation of tongues.
 Confidence in this prophecy would later sustain her and Elder Bleak.
 After restoring his son's life through a Priesthood blessing, James Bleak wrote, "That word of the Lord, given by the gift of tongues, inspired a faith, an assurance, which prompted administrations and prayers in behalf of the child who was looked upon as dead by the scores present in that camp; and it is the father's conviction that, if that promise had not been made the boy would have been given up as dead; and would have been laid with the hundreds of that company who were buried by the wayside in that trying journey."4

-Prior to this event with Thomas, James Bleak had also been close to death.
-As he was unable to walk, his wife left him by the side of the trail one day.
-(This was not an unusual practice for this large company, as they had to keep moving to make it to the next camp.
+Prior to this event, James Bleak had also been close to death.
+Unable to walk, his wife left him by the side of the trail one day.
+(This was a common practice for this large company, as they had to keep moving to make it to the next camp each day.
 Someone would then typically return to bring in those who had been left behind.)
-When Maria inquired as to the well-being of Brother Bleak and learned that he had been left behind, she and Jemima Nightingale and Annie Hicks took a handcart back on the trail to bring him in to camp where they assisted in nursing him back to health.
-Maria stated that leaving him should not have been permitted because he had been promised in England by the gift of tongues that he should reach Zion in peace and safety.5 (See Annie Hicks biography in Martin company section of Tell My Story, Too; also see Haydock and Barlow stories for Nightingale relatives.
-A separate story of the Nightingale family may be posted at tellmystorytoo.com in the future.)
+When Maria inquired as to the well-being of Brother Bleak and learned that he had been left behind, she and her brothers took a handcart back on the trail to bring him in to camp where she assisted in nursing him back to health.
+She stated that leaving him should not have been permitted because he had been promised in England by the gift of tongues that he should reach Zion in peace and safety.